 Although there have been significant improvements for support for people living with and beyond cancer, more needs to be done so that cancer survivors have the care and support they need to live as healthy a life as possible, for as long as possible.

 Health and Wellbeing Clinics are information sessions for patients and families to highlight the support that is available.
 Their aim is that everyone who has had a cancer diagnosis and is living with cancer, will have access to a Health and Wellbeing Clinic.
 The clinics support patients when they have received a cancer diagnosis.
 It enables people living with cancer, and their families, to manage the effects of their illness by giving them necessary information and promoting positive lifestyle changes.

 Who are they for?

-They are for people who are living with cancer.
-Your clinical nurse specialist will give you an appointment when it is relevant for you to attend.
+Your clinical nurse specialist / living with and beyond cancer team will give you an appointment when it is relevant for you to attend.
 You can bring a relative, a friend or carer along with you.